I asked this question the other day in my free Facebook community:

 When shopping for spices, quality matters.
 I buy all of my spices organically to make sure they haven’t been irradiated and are full of nutritional value.
 Irradiating food (exposing to ionizing radiation to kill bacteria) not only kills the good bacteria but also damages its nutrients.

 Last week, I shared my Deliciously Healthy Pumpkin Spice Latte and talked about the awesome benefits of pumpkin (read it here).
-And yes, having a slice of this pumpkin pie counts as having vegetables for dessert. 😉
+And yes, having a slice of this paleo pumpkin pie counts as having vegetables for dessert. 😉

 And don’t forget to read the notes section of the recipe to make sure your pie comes out perfectly!
 Remember to take a picture of your creation and tag me Instagram so I can see it!